coderefinery/presentations/2024-RSECon-BYOC.md

 <br>

-- The format is new and confusing
+- The format is unusual and requires some getting used to

 - Exercise session .emph[timing is crucial]